sallywang147/attackDB/README.md

   Transaction hash: 0x210d0acde91b555d034699bbd7d3a7d0e7a6b002b7527406c459383e0f071522
   ```

-3. **Deploy the relevant healthy contracts:** To deploy the healthy counter-parts, the procedure is very similar and we won't belabor the point here.
+3. **Deploy relevant healthy contracts:** To deploy the healthy counter-parts, the procedure is very similar and we won't belabor the point here.

   3a) To deploy healthy EthCrossChainManager, run `make deploy-healthy-crossChainManager absolute_path=/Users/sallywang/attackreplay/polyattack/healthy-contracts/contracts/core/cross_chain_manager/logic/EthCrossChainManagerForUpgrade.sol`.
 Please note that the correct contract name is a little different from the buggy version

   3b) To deploy healthy EthCrossChainData, we deploy-healthy-crossChainData absolute_path=/Users/sallywang/attackreplay/polyattack/healthy-contracts/contracts/core/cross_chain_manager/data/EthCrossChainData.sol`.
 Similar to above, you just need to replace with the correct path.

-4. To deploy contrived buggy contracts, run  `make deploy-contrived`
+4.  **Deploy contrived contracts:**  To deploy contrived buggy contracts, run  `make deploy-contrived`

 6. **Interacting with deployed contracts:** Once a contract is deployed, you can interactive with the contract using `cast` command.
 For example,